GenbuProject/Mastodon-Material/docs/customization_guide.md

 Please make reference to [`mastodon-material/theme/base_config.scss`](../src/mastodon-material/theme/base_config.scss) and write your change in `mastodon-material/profiles/{profile_name}/config.scss`. **DO NOT** edit [`base_config.scss`](../src/mastodon-material/theme/base_config.scss).

 ### Color and layout presets
 There are two types of profiles, color presets and layout presets.
 Default color preset is `v1-light` and layout preset is `material-v1`.
-You can configure them by using `@import`.
+You can configure them by using `@use`.

 ### Float search bar when cursor hovers
 <img src="res/search-bar-hover.gif" alt="search-bar hover">